 Reliable, Certified & Insured Furnace Repairs in Evanston, IL

-Welcome to Glenbrook Heating & Air Conditioning.
+Welcome to Glenbrook Heating & Air Conditioning near you.
 We’ve been providing Evanston furnace repair services for local residents since 1969, and we don’t plan on stopping anytime soon.
 We pride ourselves on providing top-notch heating repair at a family-friendly price.

 Signs You Need Furnace Repair

-If your furnace won’t cycle on when it should, or if lowering the thermostat three degrees doesn’t trigger your furnace to start, you need furnace repair.
-Although this seems like the most obvious sign your furnace is in distress, there are others to look out for.
-If you notice any of the following signs, be sure to give us a call and schedule your furnace repair in Evanston:
+If your heater won’t cycle on when it should, or if lowering the thermostat three degrees doesn’t trigger your furnace to start, you need furnace repair.

 - Your furnace makes loud banging or clanking noises – Your furnace naturally makes noises when it heats your home, but any loud banging, clanking, or unnatural sounds are a warning sign it’s about to breakdown.
 You may have a broken fan blade or a variety of other issues.